Breast cancer survivor offers wisdom at Faulkner satellite center

 The PGA bylaws were assembled by the PGA to give a defined structure and organization to our association.

 In addition, the PGA has outlined a set of current and future goals that we hope to achieve in the next few years.

 1. Organization of an annual retreat for postdoctoral fellows and graduate studentsThe PGA will continue to organize this valuable event to build a stronger postdoctoral and graduate student community while also striving to increase active participation in the retreat.
 The PGA will continue to recognize outstanding oral and poster presentations by offering awards.

-2. MentoringThe PGA will continue to have an active role in recognizing exceptional mentoring and improving mentorship opportunities at DFCI.
+2. MentoringThe PGA will continue to have an active role in recognizing exceptional mentoring and improving mentorship opportunities at Dana-Farber.

-4. Equalization of salary and benefitsThe PGA will continue to advocate for better and equal pay and benefits regardless of funding source or status of postdoctoral fellows.
-All postdoctoral fellows should be treated equally.
+4. Salary and benefitsThe PGA will continue to advocate for postdoctoral fellows to receive (a) better pay and (b) equal benefits, regardless of funding source.

 5. Increase active participation in the PGAThe PGA will continue to provide information about our association to new and existing postdoctoral fellows and graduate students in order to encourage their involvement within the PGA.